 Skip to main content

-This flow starts with a BTC (or USDB) deposit and ends with USDC delivered to Base or Solana.
+This flow starts with a BTC (or USDB) deposit and ends with USDC, USDT, ETH, SOL, or TRX delivered to any supported chain.
 If you want a reusable Bitcoin address that runs this flow automatically on each deposit, use Liquidation Addresses.
 Common uses:

-• Merchant settlement: accept BTC and deliver USDC to a Base or Solana treasury address.
+• Merchant settlement: accept BTC and deliver stablecoins to any supported chain.

-• Wallet sell flow: users sell BTC and receive USDC on their preferred chain.
+• Wallet sell flow: users sell BTC and receive stablecoins, ETH, SOL, or TRX on their preferred chain.

 • BTC (bitcoin|lightning) -> USDB (spark)